ClaGra/Internet_Technology_Beer_Brewing/README.md

 ![image](https://github.com/user-attachments/assets/44315eac-8888-4653-acae-cb5091f5952b)

 - UC-101 [Add Order]: The system shall allow the user to add new orders through a form.
 The order data will be stored and reflected in the order list view.
 - UC-102 [Edit Order]: The system shall allow the user to update existing orders.
-The user selects an order, modifies fields such as date, product quantity, or customer name, and confirms the changes.
+The user selects an order, modifies fields such as customer, order date, beer name and update the changes.
 - UC-103 [Delete Order]: The system shall allow the admin to delete an order.
 This action permanently removes the record from the database after confirmation.
 - UC-104 [View Orders]: The system shall allow the user to view a list of all orders.
-Each record includes an order ID, date, and action buttons.
+Each record includes an order ID, customer, and order date.
+- UC-105 [View Orders by ID]: The system shall allow the user to view an order sorted by ID.
+The retrieved record includes the order ID, customer, and order date.

 #### Use Case 200 Inventory
 ![image](https://github.com/user-attachments/assets/d7fbe49f-c05f-4ee8-8ac3-f3807c7155e3)

 - UC-201 [Edit Inventory]: The system shall allow the user to edit existing inventory items.
 Additionally, the system shall automatically update inventory when bottling and orders are added, modified, or deleted.
 - UC-202 [Delete Inventory]: The system shall allow the admin to delete inventory items.
 This action permanently removes the item from the inventory after confirmation.
 - UC-203 [View Inventory]: The system shall allow the user to view the inventory.
-The list displays item  names, quantities, batch number and expiration Date.
+The list displays inventory ID, anount, category name and expiration date.
 - UC-204 [View Inventory by ID]: The system shall allow the user to view the inventory sorted by ID.
-The list displays item  names, quantities, batch number and expiration Date.
+The list includes fields such as amount and expiration date.
 - UC-205 [View Inventory Summary]: The system shall allow the user to view the inventory summary.
-The summary displays item names and total quantities.
+The summary displays beer names and amount.

 #### Use Case 300 Brewing
 ![image](https://github.com/user-attachments/assets/6127b51d-4d0c-43bd-b8c3-e0c0c40267f2)

 - UC-301 [Add Brewing Protocol]: The system shall allow the user to add a new brewing protocol.
-The user provides details such as recipe, brewing date, and process parameters.
+The user provides details such as recipe name, brewing date, and original gravity.
 - UC-302 [Edit Brewing Protocol]: The system shall allow the user to edit an existing brewing protocol.
-The user can modify fields such as recipe, brewing date, and process parameters.
+The user can modify fields such as recipe name, brewing date, and original gravity.
 - UC-303 [Delete Brewing Protocol]: The system shall allow the admin to delete a brewing protocol.
 This action permanently removes the brewing protocol from the system after confirmation.
 - UC-304 [View Brewing Protocol]: The system shall allow the user to view brewing protocols.
-The list displays brewing dates, recipes, and process parameters.
+The list displays batch number, brewing date, and recipe name.
 - UC-305 [View Brewing Protocol by ID]: The system shall allow the user to view brewing protocols sorted by ID.
-The list displays brewing dates, recipes, and process parameters.
+The list includes fields such as recipe name, brewing date, and original gravity.

 #### Use Case 400 Bottling
 ![image](https://github.com/user-attachments/assets/a712c184-6219-4a0b-9f11-ebb8302a0eb8)

 - UC-401 [Add Bottling]: The system shall allow the user to add a new bottling record.
-The user provides details such as bottling date, expiration date, quantity, and batch number.
+The user provides details such as batch number, bottling date, amount.
 - UC-402 [Edit Bottling]: The system shall allow thee user to edit an existing bottling record.
-The user can modify fields such as bottling date, expiration date, quantity, and batch number.
+The user can modify fields such as such as batch number, bottling date, amount.
 - UC-403 [Delete Bottling]: The system shall allow the admin to delete a bottling record.
 This action permanently removes the record from the system after confirmation.
 - UC-404 [View Bottling]: The system shall allow the user to view bottling record.
-The list displays bottling dates, expiration date, quantities, and batch numbers.
+The list displays fields such as brewing date, recipe name, and bottling date.
 - UC-405 [View Bottling by ID]: The system shall allow the user to view bottling record sorted by ID.
-The list displays bottling dates, expiration date, quantities, and batch numbers.
+The list displays bottling dates, expiration date, and amount.

 #### Use Case 500 Customer
 ![image](https://github.com/user-attachments/assets/83313a6c-a445-4b0c-ad12-8b92f0817cc6)

 - UC-501 [Add Customer]: The system shall allow the user to add a new customer.
-The user provides details such as customer name, contact information address, date of birth.
+The user provides details such as customer name, city, and date of birth.
 - UC-502 [Edit Customer]: The system shall allow the user to edit an existing customer.
-The user can modify fields such as customer name, contact information address, date of birth.
+The user can modify fields such as customer name, city, and date of birth.
 - UC-503 [Delete Customer]: The system shall allow the admin to delete a customer.
 This action permanently removes the customer from the system after confirmation.
 - UC-504 [View Customer]: The system shall allow the user to view customer information.
-The list displays customer names, contact information address, date of birth.
+The list displays customer name, city, and date of birth.
 - UC-505 [View Customer by ID]: The system shall allow the user to view customer information sorted by ID.
-The list displays customer names, contact information address, date of birth.
+The list displays details such as customer name, city, and date of birth.

 #### Use Case 600 Recipe
 ![image](https://github.com/user-attachments/assets/16f720fc-000a-4155-b753-057da7da24d2)

 - UC-601 [Add Recipe]: The system shall allow the user to add a new recipe category.
-The user provides details such as recipe name, recipe category, and recipe category label.
+The user provides details such as name and category.
 - UC-602 [Edit Recipe]: The system shall allow the user to edit an existing recipe category.
-The user can modify fields such as recipe name, recipe category, and recipe category label.
+The user can modify fields such as  name and category.
 - UC-603 [Delete Recipe]: The system shall allow the admin to delete a recipe category.
 This action permanently removes the category from the system after confirmation.
 - UC-604 [View Recipe]: The system shall allow the user to view recipe category.
-The list displays recipe names, recipe category, and recipe category label.
+The list displays recipe ID, recipe name and and recipe category.
 - UC-605 [View Recipe by ID]: The system shall allow the user to view recipe category sorted by ID.
-The list displays recipe names, recipe category, and recipe category label.
+The list displays name and category.
 #### Use Case 700 Alert
 ![image](https://github.com/user-attachments/assets/47d7bc24-12e3-4104-ac45-6988f391c187)